ericoporto/ags-manual-wiki/DynamicSprite.md

 sprite.Delete();
 ```

-creates a copy of the center 60x60 area on the background, and draws it
+creates a copy of the center 60x60 area of the current room's background, and draws it
 onto the top left corner of the background image.
+Then disposes the temporary sprite.

 *See also:* [`DynamicSprite.Delete`](DynamicSprite#dynamicspritedelete)